js-lee-AI/awesome-llm-agent-papers/README.md

 <a id="to-watch"></a>
 ## 🔥 10 to Watch (2026)

 Fresh 2026 work that is already drawing attention.
-Star counts are live and update automatically.

 | Paper | Area | Stars |
 |-------|------|-------|